jjackowski/duds/README.md

 - Build configuration options: run "scons -h"
   - The configuration can be changed for one build by specifying an option as an argument to scons.
   - To keep a configuration saved, set variables with the same name of the configuration options in Python syntax in localbuildconfig.py in the same directory as SConstruct.
-- gcc 6.4.x, 5.4.x
+- gcc 7.3.x, 6.4.x
-  - gcc 7.x.y and newer are untested
+  - Other versions are untested.
+Older ones will likely fail.
   - Any output for ARM processors from gcc 7.1 and newer will not link correctly with any output from earlier versions of gcc.
-There are *huge* warnings about this with gcc 6.4.0.
+There are *huge* warnings about this with gcc 6.4.0 and 7.3.0.
 - [Boost](http://www.boost.org/) version 1.62 or newer
   - Boost libraries used:
     - Date_time